skalshamsi/custom-mouse/README.md

 2. Install PlatformIO for firmware development
 3. Check the hardware documentation for PCB and 3D printing files
 4. Build and flash the firmware

-## Contributing

-Contributions are welcome!
-Please read our [contribution guidelines](CONTRIBUTING.md) before submitting pull requests.

-## License

-This project is licensed under the GPL-3.0 License - see the [LICENSE](LICENSE) file for details.